Timo6/vdrift-frameworks/ReadMe.md

 A Xcode project that builds the dependancies VDrift (http://vdrift.net) requires as native Mac OS X frameworks.
-For instructions about VDrift itself visit http://wiki.vdrift.net.
+For instructions about VDrift itself visit the wiki (http://wiki.vdrift.net).
 Released under the GNU General Public License (GPL) v3 (http://gnu.org/copyleft/gpl.html).

 If you know a better way of doing any part of this, or find a bug, please make an issue or send a pull request on GitHub (http://github.com/Timo6/vdrift-frameworks).